Do you want to teach English in Korea?

 What are the requirements for teaching English in Korea?

 The Korean government requires you to be a native English speaker and have a full university degree.
 You must also hold a valid passport from the USA, Canada, United Kingdom, Ireland, Australia, New Zealand or South Africa is also required.
-For more specific program requirements, please refer to the appropriate section on our website.

 To be successful teaching English in Korea, you must also enjoy being around children and have an adventurous personality!